How to Transfer a Car Title in Florida After the Owner Dies

 The affidavit procedure works only if the estate has no outstanding debts.
 “Not indebted” means the estate has enough assets to pay all claims or that no creditor claims exist.
 If the deceased owner had unpaid debts—including credit cards, medical bills, or personal loans—the heirs must either pay those debts before filing the affidavit or open a formal probate proceeding to resolve the creditor claims first.

-Probate is required when the estate has outstanding debts that cannot be resolved outside of court, when the heirs disagree about who should receive the vehicle, or when a personal representative has been appointed and is managing the estate through formal administration.
-In a probate proceeding, the personal representative can transfer the vehicle title by completing the “Transfer of Title by Seller” section on the back of the title certificate and submitting it to the tax collector’s office with a certified copy of the letters of administration.
+Probate is required when the estate has outstanding debts that cannot be resolved outside court, when the heirs disagree about who should receive the vehicle, or when a personal representative is managing the estate through formal administration.
+The personal representative completes the “Transfer of Title by Seller” section on the back of the title certificate.
+The completed certificate and certified letters of administration go to the tax collector’s office.

 If the title is unavailable, the personal representative must first apply for a duplicate title using HSMV Form 82101 before completing the transfer.